BarryDigby/Youth-Academy/chapters/chapter2.md

 ***

 I will not spend time teaching you how to construct a `data.frame`, instead we will focus on reading in datasets and getting to grips with inspecting the dataset.
-(Note, any `.txt`, `.tsv`, `.csv` file can be read as a dataframe - the caveat here is that each row must have the same number of columns, and the columns must have the same number of rows).

 Let's practice reading in a `data.frame`.
 I have prepared a healthcare dataset on strokes to use this week.

-**Note:** We use the R function `read.csv()` as the dataset is stored in a comma-separated values file.
+## Loading Dataframes
+Any `.txt`, `.tsv`, `.csv` file can be read as a dataframe - the caveat here is that each row must have the same number of columns, and the columns must have the same number of rows - missing values will cause an error when attempting to load the data into R.

+A `.tsv` file is a 'tab separated values' file, a `.csv` file is a 'comma separated values' file and a `.txt` text file can contain either comma or tab separated values.
+These 'spacing characters' are known as <span style="color:blue">delimiters</span>.

+In R, we use the `read.table()` and `read.csv()` functions to read in dataframes.
+I will focus on using `read.table()` as it can handle `.txt`, `.tsv` and `.csv` files by specifying the delimiter used with the <span style="color:red">`sep`</span> argument, which takes `","`, or `"\t"` for commas and tabs, respectively.
+The <span style="color:red">header</span> argument tells R to set the first line of the file as the column names.

+Please take a moment to view the dataframe file as a raw file, you can clearly see the comma values separating each column.
+Character values are also surounded by double quotes.

 - View the raw file here -> [link](https://raw.githubusercontent.com/BarryDigby/Youth-Academy/master/data/stroke-data.csv)

+Now take a moment to view the file as a dataframe on github (GitHub formats `.txt`, `.tsv` and `.csv` files automatically for you to make them easy to view).
+We aim to replicate this style of formatting in R.

 - View the file formatted as a dataframe here -> [link](https://github.com/BarryDigby/Youth-Academy/blob/master/data/stroke-data.csv)

 <codeblock id="02_04">